 We retired to Cornwall and after twelve years moved to Devon to be near our daughter and our grandchildren and great grandchildren.

 Being an ambitious person I enrolled at Exeter University at the age of 68 and completed my BA in the Classics Department of that university.

 A long journey from East Hatley – a place that will always be remembered with fondness.

 In October 2013, Ernst-Wilhelm published Selected Poems – his selection of rhymes based on the experiences of his long life.
 It costs £10.00 and is available from good book shops – as well as Amazon.

-He is donating 50% of any royalties to Hospicecare in Devon – they are hoping to open a hospice in Honiton in 2014 and require a further £250 000.
+He is donating 50% of any royalties to Hospicecare in Devon – for a hospice in Honiton.